 Titus is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Titus is a town of sales and office workers, service providers, and managers.
 There are especially a lot of people living in Titus who work in management occupations (13.42%), office and administrative support (13.26%), and healthcare (7.02%).

-Titus is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Titus is a great place for families with children to consider.
+First of all, many other families with children live here, making Titus a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Titus has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Titus’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Titus is worth considering.